strblr/pegase/README.md

   <img alt="pegase" src="https://ostrebler.github.io/pegase/assets/images/pegase.png">
 </p>

+> ⚠️ This library is still under development.
+This is a pre-release but some functionalities might still change.

 [Pegase](https://ostrebler.github.io/pegase/) is a PEG parser generator for JavaScript and TypeScript.
 It's:

 - **_Inline_**, meaning grammars are directly expressed as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 No generation step, no CLI.
 Pegase works in symbiosis with JS.